ksr62/practice1/README.md

-# practice
+# README
- A practice repository
+This is my first repository!